MkuuWaUjinga/CAML-AdversarialAttack/README.md

 # CAML-AdversarialAttack
 This repository is part of a seminar work on automatic differentiation and its importance for machine learning.
-The repository implemnts FGSM and i-FGSM attack methods on the MNIST dataset.
+The repository implements the FGSM and i-FGSM attack methods.

 The code was adapted from [this pytorch tutorial](https://pytorch.org/tutorials/beginner/fgsm_tutorial.html).
 Please dowload the trained model via [this link](https://drive.google.com/drive/folders/1fn83DF14tWmit0RTKWRhPq5uVXt73e0h) and place it in your data folder.